stevencombs/retrocombs.github.io/_posts/2020/2020-01-20-arduino-hello-world.md

 [View code as GIST that includes comprehensive comments](https://gist.github.com/stevencombs/b988f757c5ffd8cc99d3177b56b62118).

-Once the code is entered, upload to the MEGA using the Arduino IDE.

 ## Upload to Mega

-Uploading the code is simple if the Arduino IDE is installed and setup properly.
+Uploading the code is easy; if the Arduino IDE is installed and setup properly.

 1. Select _Tools_ / _Board_ from the Arduino IDE.
 2. Select the _Arduino/Geninuino MEGA or MEGA 2560_ from the Arduino boards available.